dvberkel/factorization/README.md

 Factoring
 =========

-A project to test out the js logging framework.
+A project to test out web workers.